BAföG for Students

 No. If you are enrolled at a university for a full-time programme, you cannot receive any money from the Jobcenter.
 The Jobcenter is only responsible for people who are available for full-time employment.
 That means you cannot seek help from the Jobcenter even if your BAföG application is rejected.
 Your spouse or underage children, however, can still receive help from the Jobcenter.

-"Studienstarthilfe" Requirements
+"Studienstarthilfe" Requirements:

 Students who:

-- are enrolling at a university for the first time,
+• are enrolling at a university for the first time,

-- have received “Bürgergeld”, social benefits, asylum seeker benefits, the so-called “Kinderzuschlag”or housing benefits in the month prior to university enrolment
+• have received “Bürgergeld”, social benefits, asylum seeker benefits, the so-called “Kinderzuschlag”or housing benefits in the month prior to university enrolment,

-can receive "Studienstarthilfe".
+can receive this grant.

 Good to know: You do not have to be entitled to BAföG in order to receive the grant.

 Please note: Prospective students who are new in Germany, and refugees in particular, are at risk of being excluded from "Studienstarthilfe".
 These are often individuals who had to invest much time to immigrate to Germany and learn the language.
 That is why many of them are older than 25.
 In addition, a considerable number of them may have already started or completed a degree programme abroad.
 This means that they won’t be enrolled at a university for the first time if they manage to start university in Germany.
-Unfortunately, the draft bill for the planned BAföG reform 2024 does not take issues as such into account.

 If you have problems filling out your BAföG application, you can contact your student union and get help.
 If you have problems with the BAföG office, you can ask the General Student Committee (AStA) at your university for help.